Section Image

 Local students attend schools in Kingston, Highland and New Paltz

 Three school districts serve Esopus: Highland Central, New Paltz Central and Kingston City School District.
 The Kingston City School District, which serves many local hamlets, earns a B grade from Niche.
 Robert R. Graves Elementary receives a B-plus, J. Watson Bailey Middle School a B-minus and Kingston High School an A-minus.
-High schoolers may participate in activities such as alpine skiing and garden club.
+High schoolers may participate in activities such as the alpine skiing team and a garden club.

 Community events celebrate Esopus’s history and harvests